Doctor SpinThe PR BlogInternal CommunicationsThe Leadership Gap (Less is More)

 Leadership is critical to any successful organisation, and developing influential leaders is essential for long-term success.

-But there’s a simple solution:
+Besides from leadership training, there’s a simple yet harsh solution:

 By appointing fewer leaders and allowing good leaders to lead bigger groups, organisations can streamline decision-making processes, reduce bureaucracy, and promote the growth and development of their most effective employees.